apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

 To remove an existing AutoScale policies, select a policy, click "Remove policy" button.

 .. note::
-  To apply the new AutoScale policies, open the AutoScale VM Group details, then click the Enable AutoScale VM Group button.
+  To apply the new AutoScale VM Profile and AutoScale policies, open the AutoScale VM Group details, then click the Enable AutoScale VM Group button.

 Deleting an AutoScale VM Group
 ----------------------